Contargo/pdf-builder/guides/create-a-simple-pdf-document/README.md

 ## Add a main-class

-Create and add a Java-class to the `src/main/java/Simple.java` folder, with a small `main`-method.
+Create the following Java-class as `src/main/java/Simple.java`, with a small `main`-method.

     import net.contargo.print.pdf.PDFBuilder;